 “Zamtel faced challenges in providing a high-quality service, meeting its obligations as they fall due and securing the financing for its growth due to a cost-heavy structure and business model.
 We are confident that the reorganization that had been undertaken with the support of the Ministry of Finance and the Ministry of Transport and Communication will result in a strong company that will deliver the quality of service that its customers deserve”, he said.

-Mr Kaluba said through the reforms implemented, over $390m has been cleared from the Zamtel balance sheet, thereby opening a new page for the company.
+Mr Kaluba said through the reforms implemented, over $390m has been cleared from the Zamtel balance sheet, there opening a new page for the company.

 He said the creation of Infratel Corporation Limited from the rationalization of sharable telecommunication and ICT infrastructure will maximize the value of the infrastructure, cut down on duplication of investments in shareable infrastructure across state owned enterprises.

-Mr Kaluba said Infratel Corporation Limited will offer its services to both private and public enterprises thereby providing a world of opportunities in the digital world to small and medium Zambian enterprises.
+Mr Kaluba said Infratel Corporation Limited will offer its services to both private and public enterprises there providing a world of opportunities in the digital world to small and medium Zambian enterprises.